This page contains:

 First Names From the World Over:

 Do you struggle to find names for your characters?
 Or maybe you’re seeking a name for your newborn?
-In either case, this link will take you to a PDF document listing 10,000+ first names from all over the world.
-I’ve collected these over the years and present it here so others can benefit from the compilation.
+Over the years, I’ve collected over 13,000 first names and now offer the list for your use.
 Names are listed alphabetically, in two separate lists.
-The males are in blue and females in red, and in each document non-gender names are shown in black.
-Where possible, I’ve included the country (or countries) of origin.
+The males are in blue and the females in red, and in each document non-gender names are shown in black.
+Where possible, I’ve included the language (or languages) of origin.
 Download and enjoy.
-Use it as you will.
-But, if you decide to share the document, please link it back to my website. https://stuartaken.net/writer-resources/ Thank you.
-And, if you’d like to help me keep tis site going with its resources, please consider clicking the green ‘Buy me a coffee’ link at the right of any tabbbed page.
-It’ll cost you no more than around £3 and helps me fund this site.
+Use them as you will.
+But, if you share the document, please link back to my website. https://stuartaken.net/writer-resources/ Thank you.
+And, if you’d like to help me keep this site going with its resources, please consider clicking the green ‘Buy me a coffee’ link at the right of any tabbbed page.
+It costs you around £3 ($4.00) and helps me fund this site.
 Thank you.
 Click here for the Female Names.
 And here for the Male Names.

 Short fiction submissions;

 Duotrope is a site that provides links to over 5,400 journals, online, print, or both.
 They also provide a story tracker so that you know exactly where each of your stories is and what stage in the submission/publication process it has reached.
 Current costs are $50 or £35.00 per year, and this is good value for money.
 You can try out the site with a free trial for 7 days.
 It’ll give you time to understand how it works and whether it’s for you.

 Society of Authors (UK)